Fujikura History

 Acquires 60% of the shares of Spain's ACE

-As business our 120th anniversary celebrations, we created the picture book "Flying Elephant," which clearly communicates Corporate Philosophy.
+As business of our 120th anniversary celebrations, we created a picture book called "Flying Elephant" to clearly communicate Corporate Philosophy.

 Head office showroom renewal